Edith Head: 1930–1967: Paramount Pictures

-On February 3, 1955 (Season 5 Episode 21), Edith Head appeared as a contestant on the Groucho Marx quiz show You Bet Your Life.
+On February 3, 1955 (Season 5 Episode 21), Head appeared as a contestant on the Groucho Marx quiz show You Bet Your Life.
 She and her partner won a total of $1,540.
 Her winnings were donated to charity.

-Head also authored two books describing her career and design philosophy, The Dress Doctor (1959) and How To Dress For Success (1967).
+Head wrote two books describing her career and design philosophy, The Dress Doctor (1959) and How To Dress For Success (1967).
 These books were re-edited in 2008 and 2011, respectively.

-The Universal years
+1968–1981: Universal Pictures

-In 1967, at the age of 70, she left Paramount Pictures and joined Universal Pictures, where she remained until her death in 1981.
+In 1968, at the age of 70, Head left Paramount Pictures and was contracted with Universal Pictures, where she remained until her death in 1981.
 By this point, Hollywood was rapidly changing from what it had been during Head's heyday in the 1930s-1940s.
 Studio-based production was giving way to outdoors and on-scene shooting, and many of the actresses from that era whom she worked with and knew intimately had retired or were working less.
 She thus turned more of her attention to TV, where some old friends such as Olivia de Havilland had begun working.
-She designed Endora's clothing on Bewitched, and made a cameo appearance in 1973 on the detective series Columbo beside Anne Baxter, playing herself and displaying her Oscars to date.
-In 1974, Head received a final Oscar win for her work on The Sting.
+She made a cameo appearance in 1973 on the detective series Columbo beside Anne Baxter, playing herself and displaying her Oscars to date.
+In 1974, Head received a final Oscar win for her work on The Sting (1973).

-In the late 1970s Edith Head was asked to design a woman's uniform for the United States Coast Guard, because of the increasing number of women in the Coast Guard.
+In the late 1970s, Head was asked to design a woman's uniform for the United States Coast Guard, because of the increasing number of women in the Coast Guard.
 Head called the assignment a highlight in her career and received the Meritorious Public Service Award for her efforts.
 Her designs for a TV mini-series based on the novel Little Women were well received.
+She also designed the costumes for Elizabeth Taylor in the Hallmark Hall of Fame segment "Return Engagement" (1978).

 Her last film project was the black-and-white comedy Dead Men Don't Wear Plaid (1982), starring Steve Martin and Carl Reiner, a job Head was chosen for because of her expertise on 1940s fashions.
 She modeled Martin and Reiner's outfits on classic film noir and the movie, released in theaters just after her death, was dedicated to her memory.